Kevin1skyrj/Game-of-War/README.md

 - Allow users to play against an AI opponent.
 - Make the game responsive for mobile devices.
 - Enhance API integration for additional game features.

-## Contributing
-Feel free to contribute to this project by submitting issues or pull requests.
-Any contributions to enhance the game are welcome!

-## License
-This project is open-source and available under the [MIT License](LICENSE).

----

 Enjoy the game and have fun!